Kiarahmani/em_synthesis/data_gen/readme.md

 The combination of F_core and M, allows us to start from initial SV values, apply F_core and M successively, to generate new SV.
-The trajectory is just the sequence of SV×HA values starting from time=0 to time=T (alternative, we can think about it as function from time to SV×HA)
+The trajectory is just the sequence of SV×HA values starting from time=0 to time=T (alternatively, we can think about it as function from time to SV×HA)

 !!
 Assuming that F_core is deterministic, we only get one trajectory given